 - Is there a good chance that the files contain sensitive, proprietary, or protected data?

 Depending on the answers to the questions above, the wrong choice can lead to significant consequences like spending too much for a file transfer solution or worse fined for non-compliance with a data protection regulation.

-File Transfer Protocol (FTP) has been around for longer than most of us have been involved with computers.
+File Transfer Protocol (FTP) is a standard internet protocol used to transfer files between computers.
+FTP has been around for longer than most of us have been involved with computers.
 In its earliest manifestations, it was a simple way of moving files from one computer to another.
 However, for those familiar with its limitations, it is clear that its creators never envisioned today's security threat environment.

 While basic FTP has been enhanced with SSH and SSL along the way, for organizations that routinely transfer sensitive documents containing proprietary or regulated data, FTP servers have become a compliance liability.
 Auditors are highly skeptical of companies that still use FTP to move sensitive data, especially after the FBI has warned of the inherent security flaws with anonymous FTP servers.

-Managed File Transfer (MFT) solutions came into the market more recently to overcome many of the shortfalls of FTP.
-As the name implies, MFT adds management features required as the need for file transfers grows from occasional and non-critical to high-volume and mission-critical.
-Not so evident from the title, MFT solutions also provide a large number of security and compliance features that are either unavailable or just too hard to add on to off-the-shelf FTP products.
+Managed File Transfer (MFT) solutions came onto the market more recently to overcome many of the shortfalls of FTP.
+As the name implies, managed file transfer adds management features required as the need for file transfers grows from occasional and non-critical to high-volume and mission-critical.
+Not so evident from the title, managed file transfer software also provides a large number of security and compliance features that are either unavailable or just too hard to add to off-the-shelf FTP products.
 Setting up something similar on FTP servers prove to be a maintenance issue for IT teams, and they also lead to FTP sprawl.
-Scripting, although a cheap, ad hoc way of setting up the same functionality as an MFT solution, causes more headaches than necessary.
+Scripting, although a cheap, ad hoc way of setting up the same functionality as a managed file transfer software, causes more headaches than necessary.